aleixcb/bse_data_science/README.md

 # bse_data_science
-Repo for the data science project at BSE.
+Repo for the data science projects at BSE.